nais/doc/docs/addons/kafka.md

     This feature applies only to _Aiven hosted Kafka_.
 On-premises Kafka will deprecated after Aiven hosted Kafka is generally available.
 For on-premises Kafka, see [on-premises Kafka documentation](https://confluence.adeo.no/display/AURA/Kafka).

-!!! warning
-    Aiven hosted Kafka is currently in _OPEN BETA_.
-Serious battle testing has yet to be performed, but preliminary tests show that the system is stable enough for general use.
-The API is considered stable, but might have future additions.
-Kafka connectivity is monitored by the NAIS team.
-Apps can be deployed to production, but service interruptions might occur.

 ## Abstract

 NAV uses Aiven hosted Kafka.
 Access to Kafka is granted by defining a `Topic` resource in one of our Kubernetes clusters.